erichodges/ericsRepo/README.md

 - `age`: has an integer as a value
 - `kind`: has a string as a value--e.g., "horse", "lion", or "pig."
 - `awake`: has a `Boolean` value, and the default is `false`
-- `speak`: has a string as a value (e.g., a pig would return "oink!")

 #### methods
 - `growUp()`: adds one year to animal's `age`